AlexeiLisitsyn/Password_Manager-Project-for-exam-/README.md

 # Password_Manager_Project

-Please🙏 check the presentation of the project ("TheProject.pptx").
+Check the presentation of the project ("TheProject.pptx").
 It has all the description.